8 Types of Term Life Insurance

 Level Term Life Insurance

-Level term life insurance is a policy with a fixed premium and fixed death benefit for a set term, typically 10, 20, or 30 years.
-The premium you pay on day one is identical to the premium you pay in the last year, making budgeting straightforward for the life of the policy.
+Level term life insurance is a policy with a fixed premium and fixed death benefit for a set term, typically 10, 20 or 30 years.
+The premium on day one is identical to the premium in the final year, which makes budgeting predictable for the full policy term.

-Level term suits anyone who wants predictable monthly costs and wants to match the term to a specific financial obligation, such as a mortgage payoff, children reaching independence, or an income replacement window.
-It's one of the most common term structures and the baseline against which other term types are compared.
+Level term works well for anyone who needs predictable monthly costs tied to a specific financial obligation: a mortgage payoff, children reaching independence or an income replacement window.
+It's the most common term structure and the baseline against which other term types are compared.

 Decreasing Term Life Insurance